 The Bind was created to increase readership for new books by women, femme, and nonbinary authors.
 We publish responses to full-length collections and chapbooks of poetry and hybrid-genre work, including translated work.
 This is an intersectional feminist venture, and we aim to include books by women and nonbinary writers of color, queer writers, trans writers, working-class writers, writers with disabilities, and a range of other women and nonbinary people who find themselves at various intersections.
-The Bind is currently posting a new review every other week.
+The Bind is currently posting a new review or interview every week.

 Creative reviewing is at the heart of this site.
 We define "review" broadly.
 In addition to traditional reviews and microreviews, we will publish a variety of reader responses to and interactions with books, including lists, centos, collages, mind maps, marginalia, drawings, spells, and conversations—as long the focus remains on the book being reviewed.
 We think the value of a poetry review lies in its ability to open doors of understanding and intrigue.
 Starting in 2018, we'll also be publishing author interviews, lesson plans, and writing prompts based on new books.
 See our Index of Creative Reviews for examples.